JOURNAL ONKOLOGIE – STUDIE

 progressive disease after surgical and /or locoregional therapies.

-5. Patients who have shown progressive disease despite of lenvatinib treatment (in terms
+5. Patients who have shown progressive disease during or after first line therapy OR

 6. ECOG performance status ≤ 2.